ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

     connection.
 The message takes up the remainder of the capsule, and its length MUST NOT exceed 1024 bytes.

-An endpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST set the FIN bit on the frame carrying the capsule.
+An endpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST then close the stream.
 The recipient MUST close the stream upon receipt of the capsule.

 Cleanly terminating a WebTransport session without a CLOSE_WEBTRANSPORT_SESSION capsule is semantically equivalent to terminating it with a